Election relief fades for UK stocks

 “Ultimately what matters is the demand for metals and I can’t see how the Chinese rate cut is going to make any material difference.
 There has been a lot of investment to increase capacity over the past years and in many mining areas we are now struggling with over-capacities.”

 Aberdeen Asset Management fell 0.4 percent after Societe Generale cut its stance on the stock to “hold” from “buy” and trimmed its target price to 485 pence from 490 pence.
-(Reporting by Atul Prakash; Editing by Mark Heinrich and Toby Chopra)
+(Reporting by Atul Prakash; Editing by Mark Heinrich)